THE DEAD WHALES SOCIETY

 For away games we support our local community by watching NCFC away matches and hosting various charitable events at Raleigh's only consistent soccer pub, London Bridge Pub.

 Follow us on one of our various social media sites, come hang at a game, or grab a pint with us at an away game, but above all else #SupportLocalSoccer.

 We operate as a 501 (c)(3) non-profit, which is a fancy way of saying every dollar we bring in goes right back into our club for things such as tifo supplies, match day materials, promotional items, membership swag and providing you with free beer & food.

-We also partner with North Carolina FC and the NC Courage in order to provide discounted memberships to season tickets as well as away trips.
+We also partner with North Carolina FC in order to provide discounted memberships to season tickets as well as away trips.

 “DEAD WHALES” EXPLAINED